 Analytics and Action

-Product ops centralize analyses across the company so that the entire product team is on the same page about what’s going well and what’s not going well.
+Product ops centralize analyses across the so that the entire product team is on the same page about what’s going well and what’s not going well.

 Furthermore, product ops helps to extract insight from analyses to propose actions for product managers to take.
 They’ll also hold product managers accountable for making the fixes that they need to make so that customers have better experiences and so that the business can continue to grow.